 Most likely a nuclear war will start with an EMP blast, in this case, most of the electrical grid and electronic devices will be destroyed, however, if you manage to save some electrical devices plus a recharging device you will have a massive advantage in terms of survivability.
-My recommendation is to start with a Faraday bag which is used by law enforcement and the military Click here to check price on Amazon.com
+My recommendation is to start with a Faraday bag which is used by law enforcement and the military Click here to check it out on Amazon.com

 During the cold war, thousands of nuclear bombs have been produced in a bid to outproduce the enemy, but this nuclear arms race almost resulted in a full-blown nuclear war at least two times.
 The entire humanity was at the fingertips of Stanislav Petrov who was a lieutenant colonel on a USSR submarine when due to false alarms soviet high command ordered him to fire his nuclear missiles, luckily he disobeyed these orders or else we probably would be living like in the stone age.